Chart Color Schemes

 Housing

-Murarrie displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Murarrie displays a diverse mix of dwelling types

-Murarrie's dwelling structures, as recorded in the latest Census, consisted of 68.8% houses and 31.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had no record of houses or other dwellings at that time.
-Home ownership in Murarrie stood at 19.9%, with mortgaged dwellings at 42.9% and rented ones at 37.2%.
-The median monthly mortgage repayment was $2,167, aligning with the Brisbane metro average.
-The median weekly rent figure was $450, unlike Brisbane metro which had no recorded data for rents.
-Nationally, Murarrie's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Murarrie's dwelling structure, as per the latest Census, consisted of 68.8% houses and 31.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Murarrie stood at 19.9%, with 42.9% of dwellings mortgaged and 37.2% rented.
+The median monthly mortgage repayment was $2,167, and the median weekly rent was $450.
+Nationally, Murarrie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing